ruslanmv/ruslanmv.github.io/_posts/2024-08-20-How-to-Build-a-basic-LLM-GPT-from-Scratch-in-Python.md

 - The encoded input is passed through several **Transformer Blocks**, each containing **Multi-Head Self Attention**, **Feedforward**, and **Add & Norm** layers.
 - Finally, the output from the last Transformer block is passed through a **Linear Layer (FC Out)**, which predicts the next token.

+**Key architectural components present in the code:**

+- **Multi-Head Self-Attention:**  The `MultiHeadSelfAttention` class implements the core attention mechanism of the Transformer.
+It allows the model to weigh the importance of different parts of the input sequence when making predictions.
+- **Positional Encoding:** The `PositionalEncoding` class adds information about the position of words in the sequence to the model's input embeddings.
+This is crucial because Transformers don't inherently understand word order.
+- **Transformer Block:** The `TransformerBlock` class combines a multi-head self-attention layer with feed-forward neural networks and layer normalization to create the fundamental building block of the GPT model.
+- **GPT Model:** The `GPT` class assembles multiple transformer blocks along with an embedding layer and output layer to form the complete GPT model.

 This visual flow should help clarify how the components of the GPT-like architecture fit together!

 ## Conclusion